Animal Cafes

 The Experience

 Staff will place the hedgehog in your cupped hands (wearing thin gloves provided by the cafe).
-The first thing you notice is how light they are — most weigh around 300-500 grams.
-Their spines aren't painfully sharp when they're relaxed; it feels more like holding a bristly brush.
+Most weigh around 300-500 grams — barely heavier than a large apple.

 How to Hold Them